Yan-Oliveira/doc-fao/content/ticket-watchlist.rst

    This email notification is independent of the notification preferences of the current owner of the ticket – unlike the standard subscribe/watchlist feature add-on of **OTRS**.

 Assign a watchlist to another agent
    A watchlist can be handed over to another agent.
 The list will disappear in the overview of the former owner and appear in the overview of the new owner.
-This feature add-on is typically used to hand the list over to another agent when the original agent goes on vacation.
+This feature is typically used to hand the list over to another agent when the original agent goes on vacation.

 Assign a deputy
    One or more deputy agents can be assigned to a watchlist.
 A deputy then sees the new watchlist in his overview, and he is allowed to add or remove tickets to or from this watchlist.
-This feature add-on is typically used to share a watchlist with colleagues to work on a ticket in a team.
+This feature is typically used to share a watchlist with colleagues to work on a ticket in a team.

 Export to CSV
    The list can be exported to a CSV file, e. g. to process it in Excel.